16 Nov How Does Vaping Affect Your Teeth and Gums?

 Cosmetic Effects of Vaping

-Because vaping can cause wear and tear on your teeth and issues like cavities and gum disease, you could face tooth loss from excessive vaping.
-E-cigarette users could have to face getting dental implants or dentures at a much younger age due to early tooth loss.
+Because vaping can cause wear and tear on your teeth and lead to issues like cavities and gum disease, you could face tooth loss from excessive vaping.
+E-cigarette users may end up needing dental implants or dentures at a much younger age due to early tooth loss.
 The cosmetic effects of vaping can be very serious and can permanently alter your facial structure and your smile.

 Get Checked for Gum Disease and Tooth Decay at Prescott Dentistry

-At Prescott Dentistry, we have a great deal of experience and expertise when it comes to treating gum disease and tooth decay from vaping.
+At Prescott Dentistry, we have a great deal of experience and expertise when it comes to diagnosing and treating gum disease and tooth decay caused by vaping.
 Call us today to schedule an evaluation and see how we can work together to help you avoid surgical intervention and keep your teeth for life!